Home to one of the largest subway system in the world, New York City has its own set of rules even when it comes to public transportation.

 - Your Metro Card will then be returned to you and your balance will be displayed on screen.

 To enter the subway you will need to swipe your Metro Card at one of the turnstiles.
 Before entering a turnstile, however, you need to know if it is open.
-There is a light below the Entry sign.
+There is a light below the Entry sign of each turnstile.
 If the light is green then it is open, if it is red the turnstile is closed.

 Tips for Riding the Subway (and not looking like a tourist, or an asshole)